aridjayarecipes/cutesrecipes.web.app/content/post/2258-simple-way-to-make-any-night-of-the-week-corn-and-black-bean-salsa.md

 1. Add salt and pepper to taste.

 This wildly versatile Black Bean and Corn Salsa will have you dreaming up all sorts of ways to use it: tacos, burritos, breakfast backup?!!
-And you can easily turn it into a meal with a few additions so it&#39;s worth keeping it in mind if your kitchen needs a kickstart.
+And you can easily turn it into a meal with a few additions so it's worth keeping it in mind if your kitchen needs a kickstart.
 I think it tastes best when accompanied by a.
 This is a terrific salsa for scooping up with corn chips, or spooning over a simple grilled piece of protein.
 I usually serve salsa with fish and chicken I made this with black beans because it is in the spirit of a Mexican Salsa, but any beans would be great.

 So that's going to wrap it up with this special food corn and black bean salsa recipe.
 Thank you very much for your time.
 I'm sure that you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!